This programming guide is intended for developers authoring applications that use the SPDK bdev library to access block devices.

 Once a descriptor and a channel have been obtained, I/O may be sent by calling the various I/O submission functions such as spdk_bdev_read().
 These calls each take a callback as an argument which will be called some time later with a handle to an spdk_bdev_io object.
 In response to that completion, the user must call spdk_bdev_free_io() to release the resources.
 Within this callback, the user may also use the functions spdk_bdev_io_get_nvme_status() and spdk_bdev_io_get_scsi_status() to obtain error information in the format of their choosing.

 I/O submission is performed by calling functions such as spdk_bdev_read() or spdk_bdev_write().
 These functions take as an argument a pointer to a region of memory or a scatter gather list describing memory that will be transferred to the block device.
 This memory must be allocated through spdk_dma_malloc() or its variants.
-For a full explanation of why the memory must come from a special allocation pool, see Memory Management for User Space Drivers.
+For a full explanation of why the memory must come from a special allocation pool, see Direct Memory Access (DMA) From User Space.
 Where possible, data in memory will be directly transferred to the block device using Direct Memory Access.
 That means it is not copied.

 All I/O submission functions are asynchronous and non-blocking.
 They will not block or stall the thread for any reason.
 However, the I/O submission functions may fail in one of two ways.
 First, they may fail immediately and return an error code.
 In that case, the provided callback will not be called.
 Second, they may fail asynchronously.
 In that case, the associated spdk_bdev_io will be passed to the callback and it will report error information.